History of the Romanian language

 The history of the Romanian language started in Roman provinces north of the Jireček Line in Classical antiquity.
-Between 6th and 8th century AD, following the accumulated tendencies inherited from the vernacular spoken in this large area and, to a much smaller degree, the influences from the Thraco-Dacian substratum, and in the context of a lessened power of the Roman central authority the language evolved into Common Romanian.
+There are three main hypotheses around its exact territory: the autochthony thesis (it developed in left-Danube Dacia only), the discontinuation thesis (it developed in right-Danube provinces only), and the "as-well-as" thesis that supports the language development on both sides of the Danube.
+Between the 6th and 8th centuries AD, following the accumulated tendencies inherited from the vernacular Latin and, to a much smaller degree, the influences from an unidentified substratum, and in the context of a lessened power of the Roman central authority, the language evolved into Common Romanian.
 This proto-language then came into close contact with the Slavic languages and subsequently divided into Aromanian, Megleno-Romanian, Istro-Romanian, and Daco-Romanian.
-Because of limited attestation between 6th and 16th century, entire stages from its history are reconstructed by researchers, often with proposed relative chronologies and loose limits.
+Because of limited attestations between the 6th and 16th centuries, entire stages from its history are reconstructed by researchers, often with proposed relative chronologies and loose limits.

 Background

-A number of Romance languages were once spoken in Southeastern Europe for centuries, but the Dalmatian branch of this Eastern Romance disappeared centuries ago.
-Although the surviving Eastern group of Balkan Romance has in the meantime split into four major languages, their common features show that all of them originated from the same proto-language.
+A number of Romance languages were once spoken in Southeastern Europe for centuries, but the Dalmatian branch disappeared centuries ago.
+Although the surviving Eastern group of Eastern Romance has in the meantime split into four major languages, their common features show that all of them originated from the same proto-language.
 Romanian, the largest among these languages, is spoken by more than 20 million people, primarily in Romania and Moldova.
 Aromanian has about 350,000 speakers who mainly live in the mountainous zones of Albania, Greece, and Macedonia.
-Some thousand people from the wider region of Thessaloniki speak the third language which is known as Megleno-Romanian.
-The smallest Eastern Romance language, Istro-Romanian is used by fewer than 1,500 speakers in Istria.
+Some thousand people from the wider region of Thessaloniki speak the third language, which is known as Megleno-Romanian.
+The smallest Eastern Romance language, Istro-Romanian, is used by fewer than 1,500 speakers in Istria.

 External history

 Substratum

 Little is known of the substratum language but it is generally assumed to be an Indo-European language related to Albanian.
-Most linguist like Kim Schulte and Grigore Brâncuș use the phrase "Thraco-Dacian" substratum, while Herbert J. Izzo and Vékony argue that the Eastern Romance languages developed on an Illyrian substrate.
+Some linguists like Kim Schulte and Grigore Brâncuș use the phrase "Thraco-Dacian" for the substratum of Romanian, while others like Herbert J. Izzo and Vékony argue that the Eastern Romance languages developed on an Illyrian substrate.
 However, the small number of known Dacian, Illyrian or Thracian words excludes the systematic comparison of these idioms either with each other or with other languages.
 Dacian is represented by about a hundred plant names, 43 names of towns in Dacia as recorded by Ptolemy and around 1150 Dacian anthroponyms and 900 toponyms that have been preserved in ancient sources.
 The number of known Thracian or Illyrian words – mainly glosses, place names and personal names – is even smaller.

-Estimates of the number of Romanian words of substratum origin range between about 90 and 140.
-At least 70 of these words have Albanian cognates, which may indicate a common Albanian–Romanian substratum.
-However, borrowings from Albanian to Romanian cannot be excluded either.
-The linguists Gottfried Schramm, and István Schütz even propose that they were borrowed in several phases.